dekarrin/ictiobus/docs/fishi-usage.md

     # the above could have been:
     -> {SUM} + {TERM}:  {^}.value   =   add({SUM}.value, {TERM}.value)

-If there's more than one occurence of that non-terminal in the production, the index of the occurence (starting at 0) can be given by putting a dollar sign followed by the index inside of the braces.
-If it's not given, it's assumed to be 0 (the first occurence):
+If there's more than one occurrence of that non-terminal in the production, the index of the occurrence (starting at 0) can be given by putting a dollar sign followed by the index inside of the braces.
+If it's not given, it's assumed to be 0 (the first occurrence):

     %%grammar